-Blair has been reportedly dating director/producer Ron Carlson since 2015.
+Blair has been romantically involved with director/producer Ron Carlson since at least 2015.

-Blair has admitted she's battled alcoholism, depression, and anxiety.
-In 2018, she said she is "now winning that battle" and celebrated the two-year anniversary of sobriety in June of that same year.
+Blair has also admitted to battling alcoholism, depression, and anxiety.
+In 2018, she declared she was "winning that battle" and celebrated the two-year anniversary of sobriety in June of that year.

 Early Life and Education